ics-i-ask-center/qt5_aci/README.md

 # qt5_aci
-Singularity recipe for Qt5 on Centos 7 For ICS
+Singularity recipe for Qt5 on Centos 7 and Ubuntu 16.04 For ICS

 **NOTE: DO NOT rebuild "Singularity.dsi_mrtrix3" image.**
 (Last successful build was Mar 12 2019)